kelynnski/kelynnski.github.io/_portfolio/portfolio-1.md

 The output was saved in both a CSV and JSON object.
 After analyzing the output, I would readjust the prompting or other aspects of the project.

 _Some sample output:_
->Question: What is the license pricing structure of AI Chatbot?
+>Question: What is the license pricing structure of AI Chatbot?<br>
 >Response: The license pricing structure for the AI Chatbot offered by Sendbird consists of multiple plans, including a free trial, Starter Plan at $99/month, Pro Plan at $499/month, and an Enterprise Plan with custom pricing.
 The plans vary in features and message credits, with the option to scale based on the number of AI chatbots and message credits needed per month.
-Additionally, there are overage fees for exceeding the allocated message credits.
+Additionally, there are overage fees for exceeding the allocated message credits.<br>

->Question: Briefly describe the tool AI Chatbot and its functionality.
+>Question: Briefly describe the tool AI Chatbot and its functionality.<br>
 >Answer: The AI Chatbot tool provided by Sendbird allows users to build a custom GPT (Generative Pre-trained Transformer) on their website and mobile apps to automate engagement, marketing, sales, and support with conversational AI.
 Users can tailor customer interactions using first-party data to deliver unparalleled AI customer service.
 The AI chatbot platform enables the creation of highly customized chatbots with no code directly from the Sendbird dashboard.
 It can be utilized for various purposes like lead generation, shopping assistance, customer service, legal assistance, recruiting, and healthcare.
 The features of the tool include a chatbot widget builder, widget theming, chatbot profile customization, white labeling, message streaming, typing indicator, user feedback, and integration with various AI knowledge sources.
 This tool aims to enhance customer satisfaction, increase efficiency, and improve customer support experiences by handling incoming requests effectively and reducing resolution times.